Chymyst/chymyst-core/docs/roadmap.md

  3 * 3 - add logging of reactions currently in progress at a given RS.
 (Need a custom thread class, or a registry of reactions?)

- 3 * 4 - use `java.management` to get statistics over how much time is spent running reactions, waiting while BlockingIdle(), etc.
+ 3 * 4 - use `java.management` to get statistics over how much time is spent running reactions, waiting while `BlockingIdle()`, etc.
+ This should be a pool-based API and use an external logger; or it can use special molecules.

+ 5 * 5 - reaction sites should detect the situation when another reaction site is pumping molecules into this RS while these molecules can't be consumed quickly enough.
+ It should identify which reactions are emitting these molecules, and notify the other RS about it ("backpressure").

+ 2 * 2 - thread pools should have an API for changing the number of threads at run time.

  2 * 3 - implement `Perishable()` static molecules that can be eventually consumed (but not repeatedly emitted)

- 2 * 2 - refactor ActorPool into a separate project with its own artifact and dependency.
+ 2 * 2 - refactor ActorPool into a separate project with its own artifact and dependency (right now it's not used).
 Similarly for interop with Akka Stream, Scalaz Task etc.

  3 * 4 - implement "thread fusion" like in iOS/Android: 1) when a blocking molecule is emitted from a thread T and the corresponding reaction site runs on the same thread T, do not schedule a task but simply run the reaction site synchronously (non-blocking molecules still require a scheduled task? not sure); 2) when a reaction is scheduled from a reaction site that runs on thread T and the reaction is configured to run on the same thread, do not schedule a task but simply run the reaction synchronously.

  3 * 5 - implement automatic thread fusion for static molecules? — not sure how that would work.

+ 4 * 3 - as an option, run a reaction site on the current thread (?) or on a given executor

  2 * 3 - when attaching molecules to futures or futures to molecules, we can perhaps schedule the new futures on the same thread pool as the reaction site to which the molecule is bound?
 This requires having access to that thread pool.
 Maybe that access would be handy to users anyway?

  5 * 5 - is it possible to implement distributed execution by sharing the site pool with another machine (but running the reaction sites only on the master node)?
 Use Paxos, Raft, or other consensus algorithm to ensure consistency?

- 3 * 4 - LAZY values on molecules?
-By default?
-What about pattern-matching then?
-Probably need to refactor SyncMol and AsyncMol into non-case classes and change some other logic. — Will not do now.
-Not sure that lazy values on molecules are important as a primitive.
-We can always simulate them using closures.
+ 5 * 5 - implement per-molecule unit testing API. `mol.onEmit(callback: T => Unit)`, `mol.onConsume(callback: T => Unit)`, `mol.onDecide(callback: T => Unit)`.
+Through this, we can also implement Future-yielding APIs, `mol.nextEmit : Future[T]` etc. - These APIs should be considered debug-only; callbacks cannot be assigned within reactions (??) and/or can be assigned only once (??).
+Using these test features, chemistry can be tested via scalacheck by formulating a law such as:
+ `c(n); d().awaitConsumed(); now assert f() == n-1.`

+ 5 * 5 - Distributed vs. Remote; molecule vs. reaction vs. reaction site.
+This yields 6 distinct possibilities for distributed / remote execution.
+Need to figure out their logical dependencies and implementation possibilities.
+Note that, compared with the Actor model, we do not need to check that the actor is alive; distributed execution model only needs to verify that (1) network is up, (2) remote application is running.

  3 * 2 - add per-molecule logging; log to file or to logger function

  5 * 5 - implement "progress and safety" assertions so that we could prevent deadlock in more cases